maritime-web/ArcticWeb/README.md

     max_allowed_packet=16M

 ### Configure WildFly ###
-ArcticWeb has a default configuration file which may be overridden by setting the system property "arcticweb.configuration" to the URI of an external configuration file.
+Arctic has a default configuration file which may be overridden by setting the system property "arcticweb.configuration" to the URI of an external configuration file.
 For example put the following in your JBOSS standalone.xml-file:

     <system-properties>
         <property name="arcticweb.configuration" value="file:///Users/chvid/sfs/arcticweb.properties"/>